thefireflytech/filament-blog/README.md

         'secret_key' => env('RECAPTCHA_SECRET_KEY'),
     ],
 ];

 ````
+If you have a different url for the home page, you can set it in the `home` key in the `route` configuration.
 Before running the migration, you can modify the `filamentblog.php` config file to suit your needs.

  If you want to publish config, views, components, and migrations individually you can run the following command: